AlexisAndradeDev/event-simulation/README.md

 - Running alternative solutions adjusting routing or node configurations
 - Storing results in organized folders for later analysis

+`python main.py`

+This will run the base case and multiple optimized scenarios, showing and saving results with detailed metrics in a timestamped folder inside `runs/`.

 ## Installation

 This package was developed using Python 3.10.